ishaankor/Ratings-Recipes/README.md

   frameborder="0"
 ></iframe>

 For **sodium (PDV)**, the observed test statistic was **1.44**, and the p-value was **0.502**, indicating that the observed difference in means between the missing and non-missing groups is consistent with the null hypothesis.
 The histogram of permuted test statistics showed that the observed statistic lies near the center of the null distribution, further supporting the conclusion that the missingness of `rating` is **independent** of `sodium (PDV)`.

-These findings were visualized using density plots.
-For `calories (#)`, the histogram shows the distribution of permuted test statistics under the null hypothesis, centered around zero, with the observed statistic (red dashed line) falling far outside the range of the null distribution.
-In contrast, the histogram for `sodium (PDV)` displays the observed statistic within the range of the permuted test statistics, consistent with the null hypothesis of independence.

-In conclusion, the missingness of `rating` is **dependent** on `calories (#)` but appears to be **independent** of `sodium (PDV)`.
 These results suggest that calorie levels may influence whether a rating is missing, while sodium levels do not.
-This dependency should be considered when analyzing the data further, particularly for features like calories that could introduce bias or impact downstream analysis.

 ## Hypothesis Testing

 <hr>

 The calories-related permutation test graph provides valuable insight into the relationship between the missingness of `rating` and the feature `calories (#)`.
 The **histogram** (represented by blue bars) shows the distribution of permuted test statistics, specifically the absolute differences in means for `calories (#)` between recipes with missing and non-missing `rating` values.
 This distribution represents the null hypothesis, assuming that there is **no relationship** between the missingness of `rating` and `calories (#)`.